A Non-Interior-Point Continuation Method for the Optimal Control Problem with Equilibrium Constraints: Introduction

 \subsection{Outline}

 The remainder of this paper is organized as follows.
-In Section \ref{ProblemFormulation}, we introduce a formulation framework that transforms the original OCPEC into a perturbed NLP problem.
-In Section \ref{Algorithm}, the proposed non-interior-point solution method is presented in detail.
-In Section \ref{ConvergenceAnalysis}, we present the convergence analysis.
-The numerical experiments are demonstrated in Section \ref{NumericalSimulation}, and conclusions are provided in Section \ref{Conclusion}.
+In Section \ref{section: problem formulation}, we introduce a formulation framework that transforms continuous-time OCPEC into a perturbed NLP problem.
+In Section \ref{section: solution method}, the proposed non-interior-point continuation solution method is presented in detail.
+In Section \ref{section: convergence analysis}, we present the convergence analysis.
+The numerical experiments and results are presented in Section \ref{section: numerical simulation}.
+Finally, Section \ref{section: conclusion} presents the conclusions of this study.